zainnadeem/objc-BlackJack-ios-0616/README.md

 Now that we've taught our `FISBlackjackPlayer` class how to play Blackjack, let's set up the game.
 As you may infer from how we set up the class file, it's the game that will be responsible for holding the deck and dealing the cards to the two players `house` and `player` (in Blackjack, all players play individually against the house).

 1. Start by overriding `FISBlackjackGame`'s default initializer (`init`).
-It should
+It's properties should be set to:
-  * initialize the `_deck` ivar to a default instance of `FISCardDeck`,
+  * a default instance of `FISCardDeck`,
-  * initialize the `_house` ivar to an instance of `FISBlackjackPlayer` with the name `@"House"`, and
+  * an instance of `FISBlackjackPlayer` with the name `@"House"`, and
-  * initialize the `_player` ivar to an instance of `FISBlackjackPlayer` with the name `@"Player"`.
+  * an instance of `FISBlackjackPlayer` with the name `@"Player"`.
   **Advanced:** *You may change the name of the player to your own name if you wish, just be sure to edit the test file to expect a string containing your name instead of* `@"Player"` *so that it will still pass.*

 2. Next, write the implementations for `dealCardToPlayer` and `dealCardToHouse`.
 They should use `FISCardDeck`'s `drawNextCard` method to get the next card from the `deck`, and use `FISBlackjackPlayer`'s `acceptCard:` method to pass the card to the respective player.

 3. Write the implementation for `dealNewRound`.
 This is the first deal of a new game which provides two cards to each player.
-Remember that cards should be dealt one at a time to all players in a round. (*Can you use a loop with two iterations to avoid repeating your code?*).
+Remember that cards should be dealt one at a time to all players in a round. (**Hint:** *Can you use a loop with two iterations to avoid repeating your code?*).

 4. Now write the implementations for the `processPlayerTurn` and `processHouseTurn` methods.
-In blackjack, a player may hit (get dealt a new card) if they have not busted nor stayed, however, they may choose to either hit or stay. (*Can you use the boolean values owned by the player and the house to evaluate their permission to hit?
+In blackjack, a player may hit (get dealt a new card) if they have not busted nor stayed, however, they may choose to either hit or stay. (**Hint:** *Can you use the boolean values owned by the player and the house to evaluate their permission to hit?
 Also, remember that we set up a* `shouldHit` *method on the player class.*)

 5. Now write the implementation for the `houseWins` method.
 This returns a boolean of whether or not the house has won (you may treat a "push", which is when both the player and the house have blackjack hands, as a loss for the house).
 Keep in mind that if the house has busted, the player wins.
 If the player has busted, then the house wins.
 And the player only wins with a score that *exceeds* the house's score (the house wins ties).